A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: A Laplacian to compute intersection numbers

 By construction, $\tilde{L}_n \mathcal{Z}^{np}_V=0$.
 Recall that in the Kontsevich model one has $L_n\mathcal{Z}$ for the \emph{full} partition function and generators $L_n$ of a Virasoro algebra (or rather a Witt algebra).
-Surprisingly, our $\tilde{L}_n$ do not satisfy the commutataion relations of the Virasoro algebra exactly.
+As explained below, these $\tilde{L}_n$ do not satisfy the commutation relations of the Virasoro algebra exactly.
 An explicit expression is obtained from